Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 Stockholm's archipelago begins at the city limits and extends 80 kilometers east into the Baltic.
 About 200 islands are inhabited year-round; the rest are granite outcrops, pine forests, and hidden coves that Stockholmers have been escaping to since the 19th century.

-The Waxholmbolaget ferry system connects the islands, and the journey is part of the experience.
+The Waxholmsbolaget ferry system connects the islands, and the journey is part of the experience.
 The classic route runs from Strömkajen in central Stockholm to Vaxholm, a fortified island town that marks the entrance to the archipelago proper.
-The trip takes an hour each way and costs 125 SEK with a Stockholm Card, or 150 SEK without.
+The trip takes an hour each way and costs 150 SEK without a Stockholm Pass, or 125 SEK with one.
+Ferries run year-round, though schedules are reduced in winter.

-Vaxholm itself has a 16th-century fortress, now a museum, and a waterfront promenade lined with ice cream shops and seafood restaurants.
+Vaxholm itself has a 16th-century fortress (Vaxholm Fortress Museum), now a museum, and a waterfront promenade lined with ice cream shops and seafood restaurants.
 The grilled herring at Vaxholms Hembygdsgård, served with mashed potatoes and lingonberries, tastes like summer regardless of season.

 For a longer excursion, Sandhamn draws the sailing crowd.
 The island has no cars, a handful of hotels, and the Royal Swedish Yacht Club's clubhouse.
 The sand is coarser than Mediterranean beaches, and the water rarely exceeds 20 degrees Celsius even in July, but the light at midnight makes up for it.